Good9T/Good9T.github.io/_pages/cv.md

 Education
 ======
-* M.S. in China University of Geoscience (Beijing), 2021-2024
+* M.Eng. in China University of Geoscience (Beijing), 2021-2024
-* B.S. in China University of Geoscience (Beijing), 2017-2021
+* B.Eng. in China University of Geoscience (Beijing), 2017-2021

 research experience
 ======